 All hamsters have cheek pouches.
 These large pockets are evaginations of the oral mucosa and can stretch all the way back to a hamster's shoulders.

 The primary purpose of the pouches is to carry food from place to place.
-In the wild, hamsters use their cheek pouches to bring food back to their burrows, and their name roughly translates to "mister saddlebags" in the local Arabic dialect where they are from.
+In the wild, hamsters use their cheeks to bring food back to their burrows.
+This habit led to their name, which roughly translates to "mister saddlebags" in the local Arabic dialect where they are from.

 Hamster Cheek Diseases

-Cheek pouch eversion is very rare but does occur.
+Cheek pouch eversion is very rare but it does occur.
 Eversion is when the cheek pouch flips out of the mouth.
 You will see a pink bulge in the corner of the mouth, and your hamster may have difficulty eating.

-Cheek pouch impactions are another uncommon problem but are occasionally seen nonetheless.
+Cheek pouch impactions are another rare problem but it is seen on occasion nonetheless.
 Sometimes large pieces of food and bedding are shoved into your little hamster's cheek pouch, and your hamster can't get them out.
 If an impaction isn't cleaned out, it will get infected or abscessed when the food or food particles start rotting in the pouch.